-Change the third paragraph of 7.4.4.2 as follows:

-The Action field is set to 1 (representing a Basic ADDBA response). or 4 (representing an Extended ADDBA response).
-If the Action field value equals 4, the Extended Block Ack Parameter Set field is included in the ADDBA Response frame.
-An Action field value of 4 is not used if the Extended Block Ack Parameter Set field equals 0(#700).

-Insert the following paragraphs at the end of 7.4.4.2:
+The Category field is set to 3 (representing Block Ack).

+The Block Ack Action field is set to <ANA> (representing Extended ADDBA response).

+The Dialog Token field value is copied from the corresponding received ADDBA Request frame.

+The Status Code field is defined in 7.3.1.9.

+The Block Ack Parameter Set field is defined in 7.3.1.14.

+The Block Ack Timeout Value field is defined in 7.3.1.15.

 The Extended Block Ack Parameter Set field is defined in 7.3.1.aa31 (Ed).
-If the ADDBA MRG Group Address Present field is set to 1 in the Extended Block Ack Parameter Set field, then the TID field within the Block Ack Parameter Set field is reserved.
+If the ADDBA GCR (#686) Group Address Present field is set to 1 in the Extended Block Ack Parameter Set field, then the TID field within the Block Ack Parameter Set field is reserved.

-The ADDBA MRG Group Address field is a 6 octet field equal to the group address for which a Block Ack agreement is requested.
+The ADDBA GCR (#686) Group Address field is a 6 octet field equal to the group address for which a Block Ack agreement is requested.

 7.4.4.3 DELBA frame format